-Our principal executive offices are located in an approximately 8,500 square foot facility in Suwanee, Georgia that is leased to us on a month to month basis.
+Our principal executive offices are located in an approximately 8,500 square foot facility in Suwanee, Georgia that had been leased to us on a month to month basis previously.
+On October 1, 2014, we entered into a long-term lease agreement for the same facility, extending our lease terms to November 30, 2021.
 Our former corporate headquarters were located in an approximately 47,000 square foot facility in Poway, California.
-Consistent with our facilities restructuring initiative, on January 22, 2014, we entered into a termination agreement to end the lease on the 47,000 square foot Poway, California facility as of April 30, 2014.
+Consistent with our Facilities restructuring initiative, on January 22, 2014, we entered into a termination agreement to end the lease on the 47,000 square foot Poway, California facility as of April 30, 2014.
 The original term of the lease would have continued through February 29, 2016.
 Concurrently with the termination of the lease for the 47,000 square foot Poway, California facility, we entered into a new lease agreement on January 23, 2014 for a separate 21,300 square foot facility in Poway, California to house our Diagnostic Imaging operations.
 The new lease agreement is for the term from March 1, 2014 through February 28, 2021.
-See Note 10 to the audited consolidated financial statements for further information.
-In addition to the aforementioned properties, DIS leases approximately 24 additional small hub locations in the various states in which we operate, which primarily house our fleet of cameras and vans.
+See Note 11 to the audited consolidated financial statements for further information.
+In addition to the aforementioned properties, Diagnostic Services leases approximately 25 additional small hub locations in the various states in which we operate, which primarily house our fleet of cameras and vans.
 The hub location lease terms typically range between one and five years.
+Diagnostic Services also operates a cardiac event monitoring center which is located in an approximately 8,078 square foot facility in Collierville, Tennessee.
+The lease will expire on March 12, 2021.